Finite-Depth, Finite-Shot Guarantees for Constrained Quantum Optimization via Fej\'er Filtering: Introduction

 \section{Introduction}

 We study feasibility and optimality guarantees for finite alternations of the \emph{Constraint--Enhanced Quantum Approximate Optimization Algorithm} (CE--QAOA) introduced in Ref.~\cite{onahce}, and for the Polytime Hybrid Quantum--Classical solver proposed there.
 CE--QAOA is a shallow, constraint-aware ansatz that \emph{natively} operates on a block one-hot manifold via a fixed encoding and a normalized block--XY mixer.
 In contrast to standard QAOA~\cite{Farhi2014QAOA} and several variants~\cite{montanezbarrera2024universalqaoa,BaeLee2024RecursiveQAOA,Finzgar2024QIRO}, the quantum dynamics is confined to a structured constrained sector from the outset.
-It also differs from constraint-preserving mixer approaches (e.g.~\cite{Hadfield2019AOA,Fuchs2022ConstrainedMixers,tsvelikhovskiy2024symmetries,Xie2024CVRP}) by making the problem--algorithm co-design explicit~\cite{Tomesh2021QuantumCodesign,Safi2023HWSWCoDesign} and exploiting a symmetry-aligned nonstabilizer dynamics\cite{onahce,BaertschiEidenbenz2019}.
+It also differs from constraint-preserving mixer approaches (e.g.~\cite{Hadfield2019AOA,Fuchs2022ConstrainedMixers,tsvelikhovskiy2024symmetries,Xie2024CVRP}) by making the problem--algorithm co-design explicit~\cite{Tomesh2021QuantumCodesign,Safi2023HWSWCoDesign} and exploiting a symmetry-aligned nonstabilizer dynamics\cite{onahce,gopalstabilizer,BaertschiEidenbenz2019}.

 \textbf{Feasibility.} Constrained variational algorithms often succeed or fail not because of optimizer quality, but because shallow ans\"atze can be dynamically misaligned with the geometry/connectivity of the feasible set, making amplitude transport between feasible configurations ineffective \cite{onahfund}.
 CE--QAOA addresses feasibility at the architectural level by fixing an encoding where feasibility becomes a structured reachable manifold and by using a normalized block--XY mixer with a constant spectral gap for effective amplitude transport.
-The present work shows that a \emph{constant} feasibility probability arises in the CE-QAOA framework at finite depth via penalty level transitions (Section~\ref{sec:invpoly-feasibility}, Theorem~\ref{thm:finite-depth-feasible}, App. \ref{sec:fejer-feasibility}).
+The present work develops two complementary feasibility viewpoints.
+Section~\ref{sec:invpoly-feasibility} gives a structural finite-depth reachability statement on the invariant sector.
+In addition, Sec. \ref{sec:fejfeas} and App. \ref{sec:fejer-feasibility} close the quantitative feasibility story through the same Fej\'er mechanism used later for optimality.
+Thus, feasibility enters the paper in both a structural coherent form and a quantitative filtered form.